bolorundurowb/dotnetANPR/README.md

 ## About
-dotNETANPR is an automatic number plate recognition software, which implements algorithmic and mathematical principles from field of artificial intelligence, machine vision and neural networks.
+dotnetANPR is an automatic number plate recognition software, which implements algorithmic and mathematical principles from field of artificial intelligence, machine vision and neural networks.

 This is a work in progress.
 I am converting the java code in javaanpr into C# which would make the library usable by .NET developers.
 I have finished porting all the non-GUI functionality but I am yet to convert the GUI (will do that soon).
 I am currently moving into testing to see how well the library does with recognizing characters and to pick out bugs.